Our Asian Vegetable Club is a weekly subscription of delicious East Asian vegetables and herbs running from May 28 to October 29, 2026.

 You'll pick up your share at your chosen site every Thursday, anytime from 4 to 8 p.m.

-We’ve put together our own sliding scale with four pricing tiers and three ways to pay (scroll up!).
+We’ve put together our own sliding scale with four pricing tiers and three ways to pay (scroll up!) for each of our share sizes.

 In sliding scale models, participants are asked to reflect on their financial resources and privilege in order to select the price most appropriate for them.
 If you’re able to pay more, you help provide access to those paying less.